Troop carriers seized: Is China sending Singapore a message?

 But Yvonne Chiu, an assistant professor at Hong Kong University, says that China's relationship with Singapore has soured -- just as other Asian neighbors like the Philippines and Malaysia appear to be pivoting away from the US to Beijing.

-"Singapore prides itself on its rule of law and its place in the international community and this complicates China's interest and what happens in its sphere of influence," she said.
+"Singapore prides itself on its rule of law and its place in the international community and this complicates China's interests and what happens in its sphere of influence," she said.

 Chiu added that Beijing was also likely sending a warning signal to Taiwan's new President Tsai Ing-wen, who is from a traditionally pro-independence party.